KeitaASHIDA/KeitaASHIDA.github.io/index.md

 ## Keita ASHIDA Web Site
-I'm Keita ASHIDA, a PhD student in [Oka Lab](https://www.bpni.bio.keio.ac.jp/) at Keio University, Japan.
+I'm Keita ASHIDA, a postdoctoral researcher at [Ito Lab](http://webpark2072.sakura.ne.jp/lab/) at Universal Biology Institute, Graduate School of Science, The University of Tokyo, Japan.
+I am investigating stochastic thermodynamics in biological systems.
-I am interested in neuroscience with quantitative biological approach, and am currently working on input-output relationship of a neuron in _Caenorhabditis elegans_.
+I have a background in neuroscience with quantitative biological approach, especially for _Caenorhabditis elegans_.

 #### Interests
 Understanding neuronal information processing using quantification and physical and mathematical analysis